 On his travels he has been hijacked in Africa, travelled by cargo ship round the Maldives, met tornado-chasers in America and followed in the footsteps of Graham Greene in Haiti.

-Chesshyre’s previous book was Lost in the Lakes: Notes from a 379-Mile Walk Around the Lake District in which he travels to Penrith by train and sets forth on a giant loop around the park using the sixteen principal lakes as the focus rather than the ‘Wainwright’ peaks (though he pops up a few along the way, too).
-The idea is to to show a new way around the Lakes that suits the casual rambler while taking in key places such as Keswick, Cockermouth, Coniston, Bowness, Ambleside and Grasmere.
+Chesshyre’s most recent hiking book, published in 2023, is Lost in the Lakes: Notes from a 379-Mile Walk Around the Lake District in which he travels to Penrith by train and sets forth on a giant loop around the British national park using the sixteen principal lakes as the focus rather than the ‘Wainwright’ peaks.
+The idea is to show a new way around the Lakes that suits the casual rambler while taking in key places such as Keswick, Cockermouth, Coniston, Bowness, Ambleside and Grasmere.
+He talks to scores of people en route, hearing how second homes and holiday homes are sadly forcing many young locals to move out, learning of the impact of climate change (the risk of terrible flooding), of the shortage of staff for jobs in hospitality caused by Brexit, and how blue-green algae caused by overuse of fertilisers and other forms of pollution are damaging some lakes.
+He captures the scenery of the Romantic Poets (without falling into purple prose), gets lost from time to time (as the title suggests) and stops by hostelries aplenty, so often the best source of local gossip.

 Earlier, Slow Trains Around Spain: A 3,000-Mile Adventure on 52 Rides recounts a trip around Spain in a big wobbly S-shape beginning in Catalonia and continuing to Aragon, along the north coast to Galicia, south to Madrid and Extremadura, through the middle to Valencia, and down south again via Benidorm, Granada, Malaga, Torremolinos and Ronda to Seville.
 What emerges is a picture of the country seen through the carriage windows on a series of clattering rides, encounters aplenty thrown in.